NaluKit/nalu/README.md

 ## Notes
 Nalu is still in progress.
-Validation and documentation are not finished yet.
 In case you find a bug, please open an issue or post it inside the [Nalu Gitter room](https://gitter.im/Nalukit42/Lobby).